 The ability to create, and the requirement to communicate, post-coordinated SNOMED CT expressions.

-The ability to use pre-coordinated expressions referring to concepts that are subtypes of [ 243796009 | situation with explicit context ]13.
+The ability to use pre-coordinated expressions referring to concepts that are subtypes of [ 243796009 | situation with explicit context |]13.

 Both these SNOMED CT features are useful for the detailed coded capture of clinical data.
 However, they create a challenge for value set representation that cannot be fully met by the simple approach used in this specification.
 As outlined in the following sections, the inadequacy of the simple approach introduces the risks of false-positive and false-negative results.